New Patients 757-216-9914

 Think about the back teeth, or molars, you use for chewing.
 If you look closely, their surfaces aren’t smooth.
 They’re covered in tiny, deep grooves and pits, almost like a mountain range.
 While great for grinding food, these grooves are the perfect hiding spots for leftover food and cavity-causing bacteria.
 No matter how well you brush, it’s nearly impossible to get a toothbrush bristle into every single crevice.

 That’s where dental sealants come in.
-At Coastal General Dentistry in Virginia Beach, Dr. Sinclair and Dr. Reichley recommend sealants as a simple, powerful tool to prevent decay.
+Our trusted family dentists, Dr. Sinclair and Dr. Reichley, recommend sealants as a simple, powerful tool to prevent decay.
 Think of a sealant as a clear, protective shield painted onto the chewing surfaces of your teeth.
 It smooths over those deep grooves, creating a barrier that keeps food and bacteria out and makes the tooth much easier to clean.

 Dental sealants in Virginia Beach, VA